 Sure, Google could tell me the main sights of each city on our list, but the timing was somewhat unpredictable.

-As I’ll soon be back in the United States with admittedly meek funds to send me back to these iconic sites, I wanted a taste of each place rather than a deluge of one.
+As I’ll soon be back in the United States with less access to these iconic sites, I wanted a taste of each place rather than a deluge of one.
 I found things to love in each country and could have filled more days in each, but the thrill of rising at 5 a.m. to leave a two-day-home for a new dwelling in a new country with a new language and currency — knowing the same would occur in a day’s time — was incomparable.

 I hope to visit of few of these places again, but for some it’s likely I never will.
-More time could have been interesting, but the time I got on a wrong train, traveled endless panicked miles, and spent three hours in Pisa having a piece of Pisa pizza in front of the tower makes for a pretty good story.
+More time could have been interesting, but the time I got on a wrong train, traveled endless panicked miles, and ate a piece of Pisa pizza in front of the tower makes for a pretty good story.